c-h-david/rrr/README.md

 information on both RAPID and RRR can be found on the the RAPID website at: http://rapid-hub.org/.

-Up-to-date installation instructions can be found in requirements.txt and .travis.yml files.
+Up-to-date installation instructions can be found in requirements.apt, requirements.pip, and .travis.yml files.